input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/rbac_id_uri/catalyst-id-uri.md

 RBAC defines a universal keychain of different keys that can be used for different purposes.
 They can be used not only for Signatures, but also Encryption.

-Sometimes all that is required is to identify the individual key chain.
+Sometimes all that is required is to identify the individual keychain.
 Other times a specific key on the chain needs to be referenced.

 Therefore, there needs to be an unambiguous and easy to lookup identifier to signify which keychain,